tomlqc/about-quantum/source/index.rst

 .. note::

     This site is still under development.
-    Stories may be incomplete, the overall structure may change too.
+    Stories may be incomplete or still a draft, the overall structure may change too.
     Visit frequently to watch the progress!

 .. include:: qutex.rst